gurram1223/text_summerization_reviews/README.md

-# Model Deployed on GCP
+# Review Summerization - Model Deployed on GCP

+The model is trained on food reviews with ~2L datapoints.

 ## Prerequisites